TechBlueprints/dbus-victron-orion-tr/README.md

 ## Known Limitations

 1. **No current/power data**: Orion-TR Smart devices do not measure or transmit current.
-Only voltages are available.
+Only voltages are available via BLE.
 2. **Bluetooth range**: Devices must be within Bluetooth range of the Cerbo GX (typically 10-30 feet/3-10 meters).
 3. **Encryption keys**: Must be obtained manually from VictronConnect for each device.
+4. **No remote control**: The Orion-TR cannot be controlled remotely via BLE (no on/off switch in UI).
+5. **BLE scanner conflicts**: May conflict with other BLE services on the Cerbo.
+Stop `dbus-ble-sensors` temporarily if needed.

 ## Development